 DATE(S) AND TIME(S) OF EVENT/COURSE:

-EMPLOYEE REQUEST EXECUTIVE DIRECTOR APPROVAL IMPACT ON WORK ✿ Direct✿ IndirectPlease attach your reasons.
-Direct Indirect Not related to current work.
-COST OF EVENT Total Cost is \$% I am requesting% reimbursement.
-Approved amount: \$ MATERIALS Expected total cost \$ I am requesting \$ reimbursement.
-Approved amount: \$ TIME Choose one I request that the time spent be considered part of my regular scheduled hours Time requested: Time approval: I request paid leave from work to attend Time requested: I will be attending on my personal time -
+EMPLOYEE REQUEST EXECUTIVE APPROVAL DIRECTOR

+IMPACT ON WORK ♣ Direct♠ IndirectPlease attach your reasons.
+DirectIndirectNot related to curr ent work.

+COST OF EVENT Total Cost is \$% reimbursement.
+Approved amount: \$

+MATERIALS Expected total cost \$ I am requesting \$ reimbursement.
+Approved amount: \$

+TIME Choose one ★ I request that the time spent be considered part of my regular scheduled hours Time approval:

+■ I will be attending on my personal time

-Employee Signature
+Employee Signature Date

-Date

-Executive Director's Signature
+Executive Director's Signature Date